-The Mother-God Hail Mary mp3: The Hail Mary "translated" for devotional use by children of Our Mother God.
-This sermon, given at a Filanic Service, presents and explains the Mother-God Hail Mary.
+The Mother-God Hail Mary MP3: The Hail Mary, as "translated" for devotional use by children of Our Mother God, presented and explained in a sermon given at a Filanic Service

 Mary and Eve: Reflections on the original Divine status of Eve as Creatrix and the traditional idea of Mary as "the New Eve"